infolock/ESTCompanion/README.md

 <a name="todos"/>
 ## @todo's
+* Update the DetailViewController in the Example to reduce the number of imports needed.
+  * This may also require some refactoring of the other imports and the order of those imports.
 * Establish a good, solid Object Structure and reduce the noise that kind of feels is starting to take shape already.
 This will be item #1 when main principals and ideas are realized and established.
 * Simplify checking for updates
   * May actually add an option to check for an update every `x` days, or on `z` day of the week.